 FAQ on new French language requirement

 Starting in the Winter 2026, Université de Montréal is updating its French language requirement to better inform, guide and support you throughout the admission process, especially if you must submit the results of a recognized French test.
-The new French requirement applies to undergraduate programs.
+The new French requirement applies to undergraduate programs as well as to some graduate programs.

 To find out which requirements apply to your admission session, refer to the section that corresponds to your program start date.